-Engaging in an open and honest conversation with your employees about their strengths and weaknesses is often the most effective place to start.
+Engaging in an open and honest conversation with your employees about their strengths and weaknesses, especially during job interviews, is often the most effective place to start.
 Whether the dialogue takes place in a formal performance review or on a quick trip to the water cooler, this direct approach can elicit swift results.

-Having said that, the answers you receive – especially in a more formal scenario – won’t always be dependable.
-Some employees may issue clichéd responses (e.g. “a self-motivated team-player”) or embellish attributes in a bid to get a raise.
+Having said that, the answers you receive – especially in a more formal scenario like a job interview – won’t always be dependable.
+Some employees may issue clichéd responses (e.g. “a self-motivated team-player” or "active listening") or embellish attributes in a bid to get a raise.
 Others may be shy or self-deprecating.

 Everything from cultivating an open company culture to revealing your own personal strengths first can help combat that potentiality.
 You’re also more likely to get honest answers by being real and keeping the conversation relaxed.

 If a direct approach fails to provide the answers you need, then try to be a fly on the wall as well.
 The act of listening and watching your team in action can be equally as (and often even more) revealing!
 The trick is to be objective; to observe employees as if you’d never met them before.

 Ask yourself: where does this individual excel?
 What character traits shine through?
 And, more importantly, how might these be put to use for the company's benefit?

 Just be careful not to jump to conclusions – especially if you notice problematic or questionable workplace behaviour or body language.
 They might be having a bad day!
 Taking notes over time will help you recognize behavioural patterns and make more accurate judgments of employee strengths and weaknesses and their work ethic.